Tombh6/Tombh6/README.md

 <li>✈ World traveler</li>

-<li>🦾Creative with good interpersonal skills and leadership skills.
-Self-motivated with the ability to motivate people.
-Passionate about learning <a class="tab"> and developing</a></li>
+<li>🦾Creative with good interpersonal skills and leadership skills, Self-motivated with the ability to motivate people.</li>

+<li>👨‍💻Passionate about learning and developing</li>

 <h2>Languages</h2>